Missing the beat? Get Back in Blue!

 1. Submit a ‘Registration of Interest’

-3. Applying for a Rejoin-approved vacancy
+3. Applying for Vacancies

-5. The Offer Process
+4. The Offer Process

-6. Onboarding to Police employment
+5. Onboarding to Police Employment

-In your first four to six weeks back in District, you’ll complete your training plan requirements, which you can expect will mostly consist of online modules except for PITT and First Aid training.
+In your first four to six weeks back in District, you’ll complete your training plan requirements, which you can expect will mostly consist of online modules except for Frontline Safety Training and First Aid training.
 When your training has been completed, RNZPC will verify this, and arrange formal attestation to be held within District.
-After the formal attestation procedure, you’ll then have your constabulary powers fully restored and will be able to undertake Police duties.
+After the formal attestation procedure, you'll then have your constabulary powers fully restored and will be able to undertake Police duties.

 Frequently Asked Questions